 Considering the premium price tag and non-existential benefits claimed, it is wiser to opt for a regular water purifier rather than one with a copper filter.

-With this, we hope to have cleared all basic questions you have in mind while buying a water purifier.
+With this, we hope to have cleared all the basic questions you have in mind while buying a water purifier.
 If you have any questions, let us know in the comments below.